 WHAT ARE OTHER CAUSES OF RED EYES?

 Generally, conjunctivitis is easily treated.
-However, if symptoms of conjunctivitis persist for an extended period of time after treatment, you should have your eyes examined by your ophthalmologist (Eye M.D), as these symptoms may indicate a more serious eye problem.
+However, if symptoms persist for an extended period of time, you should have your eyes examined by your eye care worker, as these symptoms may indicate a more serious eye problem.
 There are several eye diseases that cause red eyes, some of which can lead to blindness unless diagnosed and treated.